Welcome to our South Morang Campus

 Learning overview

 Grounded in the Science of Learning and MACS Vision for Instruction, each child's Marymede classroom/subject teacher and St Mary's Teacher of the Deaf, deliver a knowledge-rich, evidence-based curriculum that supports all students in achieving literacy and numeracy and general academic proficiency.
 Co-curricular stimulating and diverse offerings help students to discover their strengths and passions, building self determination and confidence.
-Parents are valued partners in their child's learning journey contributing to learning decisions regarding full participation and immersion in all Marymede classes to a more personalised program that divides the day between Marymede classes and targeted teaching from a Teacher of the Deaf.
+Parents are valued partners in their child's learning journey and contribute to learning decisions which allow for an individual approach from full participation and immersion in Marymede classes to a more personalised program that divides the day between Marymede classes and targeted teaching from a Teacher of the Deaf.

 Courses and activities